Bird Friendly City

 What is the City doing to protect birds?

 Vaughan has successfully become a Bird-friendly City!
-On June 18, 2022 Council passed a Member’s Resolution to endorse the City’s efforts to become a Bird-friendly City, through Nature Canada.
+On June 18, 2022, Council passed a Member’s Resolution to endorse the City’s efforts to become a Bird-friendly City, through Nature Canada, and in May 2023, at a Committee Meeting, the City was presented with a Bird Friendly City certification from Nature Canada.

 The City is currently executing bird-friendly activities related to threat reduction, habitat protection and restoration.
 Below are examples of these activities: